xitop/edzed/docs/new_sblocks.rst

   This class also implements a helper for general use:

-  .. method:: _task_wrapper(coro: Awaitable, is_service: bool = False) -> Any
+  .. method:: _create_monitored_task(coro: Awaitable, is_service: bool = False) -> asyncio.Task
     :async:

-    A coroutine wrapper delivering exceptions to the simulator.
+    Create a task monitored for an eventual failure.

+    Like :meth:`asyncio.create_task`, but if the task exits due to an exception, the simulation will abort. ``_create_monitored_task()`` also adds the block name to the exception arguments for better problem identification.

     Coroutines marked as services (*is_service*  is ``True``) are supposed to run until cancelled - even a normal exit is treated as an error.